DEDICATED 2017 Captain’s Course Starting Soon!

-The Key anticipates a Lieutenant’s exam will be given around July 2017.
-Accordingly, we will be starting our course on December 31 with FREE attendance at the Sergeant’s class cram courses running until February 9, 2017.
+DCAS has announced that a Lieutenant’s exam will be held in July or August of 2017.
+We are starting our course on December 31 with FREE attendance at the Sergeant’s class cram courses running until February 9, 2017.
 After that, we will begin our normal 26 week class.
+That’s a total of 32 weeks of instruction!

 6 Week Cram Course for Sergeant’s Exam